qulle/oltb/README.md

 - `documentation/updating-browser-support-list`
 - `code-improvement/updating-ol-version`

-## Report a bug
+## Request new Feature or report a Bug
-If you find a bug in the latest release on the `main` branch start by:
+If you want to request a new Feature or report a Bug in the latest release on the `main` branch start by:

-1. Check if the bug exists on the latest commit on the `main` branch.
+1. Check if the feature/bug exists on the latest commit on the `main` branch.
 2. Check if there is an open issue.
 3. If no issue is open, please create one and tag **@qulle**.

 Use the existing `labels` to tag your issue.

-## Request a new feature
-If you are missing a feature in the latest release on the `main` branch start by:

-1. Check if the feature already has been implemented on a later commit on the `main` branch.
-2. Check if there is an open request in the issue tracker.
-3. If no request is open, please create one and tag **@qulle**.

-Use the existing `labels` to tag your request.

 ## Get started
 The dev-environment uses NPM so you need to have [Node.js](https://nodejs.org/en/) installed.
 I use Node version *16.16.0* and NPM version *8.16.0*.